 On Error GoTo Err_SearchFolderForSender

-' lets get the email address from a selected message
+' get the name & email address from a selected message

 Dim oMail As Outlook.MailItem